NINA SIMONE PIANO COMPETITION

 g.
 A video upload is required.
 This shall consist of:

+ii.
 The recording is to be performed entirely by the applicant with no alterations (edits) and recorded within one year prior to the date of submission.
 The recording of must be in one (1) take and the hands must be visible at all times on camera.
 TO PRESERVE ANONYMITY, DO NOT INCLUDE YOUR NAME AS PART OF THE FILE NAME.
 DO NOT ADD TITLES WITH YOUR NAME TO THE VIDEO.

+iii.
 The recording must be properly marked with the compositions recorded, and the PRECISE timing of each piece.

+h.
 A letter of recommendation from the applicant’s current teacher.

 If a competitor's program is over the allotted time (see below for requirements by round), the jury reserves the right to stop the performance.

-|| REPERTOIRE ||
+|| Repertoire ||

 Note: improvisation and/or arranging, whether in the classical or any other genre, are welcome and encouraged, for any round.

-3. Second (Final) Round
+2. Second (Final) Round